OtacilioMotta/Portscan/README.md

 # Portscan
-Script to find open doors in sites
+Script to find open ports in sites